 “Member jurisdictions have made different choices regarding the institutions and employees that are covered,” according to the report, drawn up for a meeting next week of the Group of 20 nations.
 Divergences exist even within the 27-nation European Union, the FSB said.

 Public outrage and shareholder rebellions have forced some banks this year to retreat from their initial pay plans.
 In a bid to placate investors, Barclays Plc (BARC) Chief Executive Officer Robert Diamond agreed to forgo about 11 percent of his total compensation until the bank increases profits.
-In a non-binding April vote, Citigroup Inc. (C) shareholders voted to reject that bank’s executive pay plan.
+In a non-binding April vote, Citigroup Inc. (C:US) shareholders voted to reject that bank’s executive pay plan.

 “It is unlikely that we will reach a globally united front on this issue,” Richard Reid, research director for the International Centre for Financial Regulation in London, said in an e-mail.
 “Not all countries share the same enthusiasm for such curbs, indeed some may see this as an opportunity to attract top talent.”